jpgough/api-workshop/04-versioning/README.md

 #Lab 4 Versioning

-In Lab 3 we explored PAI specifications and generating code against those specifications.
+In Lab 3 we explored API specifications and generating code against those specifications.
-Unlike when we use a binary dependency there is the opportunity for APIs to evolve in a highly decoupled way.
+Unlike when we use a binary dependency there is the opportunity for APIs to evolve in a decoupled way.
 The issue with this is the possibility of software dependencies unexpectedly breaking.

 Versioning can help us to prevent issues, in this lab we will explore how changes to our API either retain or break backwards compatibility.